BlackWasp

 The "If-Else-If" Ladder

-The If-Else-If ladder is a special combination of if-else statements that can be used to test a series of conditions.
+The If-Else-If ladder is a combination of statements that is used to test a series of conditions.
 The first if statement performs a standard Boolean test.
 If the test is met, the code within the if executes.
 If not, control passes to the else statement, which contains a second "if" command.
-This continues as a series of if statements nested within the previous command's else until every condition that requires testing has been checked.
+This continues as a series of if statements nested within the previous command's else until all conditions that require testing have been checked.
 A default command or code block may execute when no condition has evaluated to true by adding a final else.
 The syntax for the if-else-if ladder is as follows:

 if (condition 1)